NidalShaar7/recycleBin-activedirectory2/README.md

 __Arguments__
 * opts - Optional parameters to extend or override functionality.
 See [optional parameters](#opts).
 If only a string is provided, then the string is assumed to be an LDAP filter
 * callback - The callback to execute when completed. callback(err: {Object}, groups: {Array[Group]})
+* if includeDeleted flag is set to true in the activeDirectory2 configs instance it will fetch deleted users from recycle bin.
 __Example__

 ```js